andreigi/oliodigest/_posts/2019-07-18-Comments-for-static-sites.md

 Also another thing that I noticed, Webmention is still not popular enough for the mainstream.
 If you plan to comment on posts, you would likely still need to log in to your Disqus-Facebook-Wordpress commenting system.
 So far, the best feature of Webmention is the ability to integrate Tweets as a discussion to your post.
-[Freek Van der Herten](https://freek.dev/1406-how-to-add-webmentions-to-a-laravel-powered-blog) ingeniously instructs commenters to reply to a linked tweet to the post if they happen to discover the content via the blog.
+Freek Van der Herten ingeniously instructs commenters to reply to a linked tweet to the post if they happen to discover the content via the blog.
+But the downside is you have to have a Twitter account.

 ### What You Need